getGAIA/gaia/README.md

 From your terminal:
 - [ ] Clone the repo
-- [ ] Run `mvn clean install` in the /Backend_Application sub-directory
+- [ ] Run `npm install` in the /server sub-directory
-- [ ] Run `mvn spring-boot:run` in the /Backend_Application sub-directory
+- [ ] Run `npm install` in the /client sub-directory
-- [ ] Run `npm install` in the /Frontend_Application sub-directory
+- [ ] Run `npm run dev` in the /server sub-directory
-- [ ] Run `npm run start` in the /Frontend_Application sub-directory
+- [ ] Run `npm run dev` in the /client sub-directory
+- [ ] Open http://localhost:3000 in your browser

 From Vscode:
-- [ ] Install the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) extension pack
 - [ ] Clone the repo
-- [ ] Follow the instructions in {{create doc to show vscode java launch}}
-- [ ] Run `npm install` in the /Frontend_Application sub-directory with the integrated vscode terminal
+- [ ] Run `npm install` in the /client and /server sub-directories with the integrated vscode terminal
-- [ ] Run `npm run start` in the /Frontend_Application sub-directory with the integrated vscode terminal
+- [ ] Run `npm run dev` in the /client and /server sub-directories with the integrated vscode terminal

-_Please refer to the [SETUPDOC](https://github.com/bethanyann/dsd-cohort-2024/blob/main/SETUPDOC.md) for more information_

 ## Usage